 The right choice depends on your situation, budget, and what you actually need.

-If you've found a property on Rightmove or Zoopla and you want to know what it's really worth and what to offer — that's exactly what OfferHound is for.
+If you've found a property on Rightmove and you want to know what it's really worth and what to offer — that's exactly what OfferHound is for.
 The analysis that used to cost £5,000 now costs £9.99.

 A buying agent (also called a buyer's agent or property finder) is a professional who acts exclusively for the buyer in a property transaction — as opposed to estate agents, who act for the seller.
 Their services typically span three phases: